 If that is how it appears to us, we are completely missing the point.
 We shouldn’t feel bad, though, because we aren’t alone in this failing.
 The Pharisees and Sadducees (the religious leaders of Jesus’s time) also missed the point.
 The people trying to influence the Colossians missed the point.
 Many people today still miss the point.

 The word translated sin means “to miss the mark”.
-The Law is meant, therefore, to demonstrate to us that we miss the mark.
-Something is off, and we can’t right ourselves.
-We all fall short.
+The Law is meant, therefore, to demonstrate to us how we miss the mark.
+It is intended to show us that something is off.
+It is meant to show us that we all fall short of the perfect standard.
 (Romans 3:23)